Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The median taxpayer income in Taringa SA2 was $57,175, with an average of $99,961, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
-This is notably higher than Greater Brisbane's median income of $55,645 and average income of $70,520.
-By September 2025, estimated incomes would be approximately $65,174 (median) and $113,946 (average), based on Wage Price Index growth of 13.99% since financial year 2022.
+The Taringa SA2 had a median taxpayer income of $57,175 and an average income of $99,961 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is notably higher than Greater Brisbane's median income of $55,645 and average income of $70,520 during the same period.
+Based on Wage Price Index growth of 13.99% from financial year 2022 to September 2025, estimated incomes for Taringa SA2 would be approximately $65,174 (median) and $113,946 (average).
 Census data indicates personal income ranks at the 76th percentile ($979 weekly), while household income is at the 59th percentile.
-Income analysis shows that 34.2% of locals (3,451 people) fall within the $1,500 - 2,999 category.
-High housing costs consume 15.7% of income, but strong earnings place disposable income at the 60th percentile, with the area's SEIFA income ranking placing it in the 8th decile.
+Income analysis shows that 34.2% of locals (3,451 people) fall into the $1,500 - $2,999 income category.
+High housing costs consume 15.7% of income, but strong earnings place disposable income at the 60th percentile.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income